fireproof-storage/fp-website/pages/commercial-relationship.md

 ### Connect with us

-[Click this link to set up a call with Fireproof founder Chris Anderson](https://savvycal.com/jchris/fireproof), where we can assess your business needs and decide how Fireproof can best support your success.
-Alternately email the customer success team at [support@fireproof.storage](mailto:support@fireproof.storage) or fill out this form:
+[Click this link to set up an initial call with the team](https://savvycal.com/jchris/fireproof), where we can assess your business needs and decide how Fireproof can best support your success.
+Alternately email the customer success team at [customer-success@fireproof.storage](mailto:customer-success@fireproof.storage) or fill out this form: